pmean/build-website/text/05/ToleranceLimits.md

 I have a [web page about quality control models](../model/quality.asp) that talks a bit about control limits for a control chart.
-The word
-\"tolerance\" is ambiguous and could mean several things.
+The word "tolerance" is ambiguous and could mean several things.
 There is a formal tolerance interval which is a confidence interval for percentile limits of a distribution.